ft-karlsson/valhalla-acs/README.md

 # new-acs (Working title: Valhalla ACS)
 Highly scalable and modular kafka-based ACS system built for cloud.

+NOTE: This is a school project, and is still in development face, exploring design solutions and concepts.
+NO CWMP handler implementet yet.

 ## Kafka as persistence / before starting ACS server
 install kafka: https://developer.confluent.io/faq/apache-kafka/install-and-run/#install-and-run-how-to-install-kafka